-RICHARD B. LINDSAY, P.Eng., QC is a founding partner of Lindsay LLP in Vancouver.
+RICHARD B. LINDSAY, P.Eng., KC is a founding partner of Lindsay LLP in Vancouver.
 His practice focuses on general insurance litigation, with particular emphasis on products liability, engineering, energy, and fire-related matters.
 Richard’s areas of specific interest include complex multi-party litigation, subrogation, fraudulent claims, coverage, and catastrophic injury cases with significant liability issues.
 In select cases, he will act as a mediator or arbitrator.
 As a well-known insurance lawyer in Canada, Richard has extensive trial and appellate court experience, including appearing before the Supreme Court of Canada.

 Richard is chair of CLEBC’s upcoming Insurance Law Conference on September 28, 2016.